Notes on the politics of the ordinary

-The smallest things keep turning out to be carrying the largest stories.
+The smallest things keep revealing the structure underneath.

 Latest